Barclay-McClay/PassBlast/README.md

 Just run the .exe!

-There is also an older version of the app I made as an expierment in `customtkinter`.
+There is also an older version of the app I made as an experiment with the `customtkinter` library.
 You can find that if you like in [Legacy](Legacy/)

 ## Source Code: